djofinja/Hello-world-/README.md

 Hello people,

-I am Djordje, i am from Serbia, love watching movies and more than movies is code programming.
+I am Djordje, i am from Serbia, i am beginner, i need to practise a lot of.